What is the difference between secured and unsecured debt?

 Collateral requirement

 While secured debt uses property as collateral to support the loan, unsecured debt has no collateral attached to it.
-So, you won’t have to worry about putting your asset at risk if you choose the latter.
+So, you won’t have to worry about putting your assets at risk if you choose the latter.

 Financing terms